ospyp/blessable/README.md

  - [ ] Support nested styling
  - [ ] Support escaping tags

+## Credits

+Credits go to @jquast's amazing [blessed](https://github.com/jquast/blessed) library, a fork of @erikrose's [blessings](https://github.com/erikrose/blessings) library.
+Thanks also to ChatGPT for help with this codebase!

 ## FAQs

 Please see the [Wiki](https://github.com/fakerybakery/blessable/wiki) for FAQs, comparisons, and more.

+## Disclaimer